-You want hire people who are on the same page as you.
+You want to hire people who are on the same page as you.
 Value-aligned staff will fit better into your organisation, strive towards your shared goals, and stick around longer if the going gets tough.

 Think about who your ideal candidate is and what’s going to appeal to them.
 Beyond money, what motivates them to get up at 7am on a winter’s morning and slog through the slush to get to work?

-Your aim is to find people who are already travelling in your direction, who can hop on-board and help out.
+Your aim is to find people who are already travelling in your direction, who can hop on board and help out.

 4. Paint a picture

 Don’t be shy about being specific.
 If your applicant can picture themselves working with you, and like what they see, they’re more likely to apply.

 And if you live up to those expectations, they’re more likely to stay.
 That’s a win-win for your recruitment and retention rates.

 Got a swish quayside office with ‘free fruit Friday’?
 Tell people.
 Work in a converted barn in Northumberland?
 Someone’s going to love that.